input-output-hk/essential-cardano-content/content/video/10-things-that-worry-me-about-cardano.md

 image_text: ""
 ---

-Responding to Flantoshi's Twitter thread "10 Things That Worry Me About Cardano"
+A video responding to Flantoshi's Twitter thread "10 Things That Worry Me About Cardano"